kjanjua26/CHIPathy/README.md

 ### Inference

-The trained network weights of model d0 can be downloaded for iDRiD dataset from <a href="https://drive.google.com/file/d/1T12drFxe0-r_TxhThFxI3vKgJh4MaTqN/view?usp=sharing">HERE</a>
+The trained network weights of model d0 can be downloaded for iDRiD dataset from [HERE][2]

 To run the inference, run the following command:
 ```